If you want well-developed, proportionate looking triceps then you need to incorporate the following tricep exercises…

 Triceps Anatomy: The 3 All-Important Heads

 Now for those who are unaware, the triceps is composed of 3 heads.
-And as you’ll see, each head plays a vital role in contributing to the overall look of your triceps muscle.
+And as you’ll see, each head plays a vital role in contributing to the overall look.

 1. There’s the long head, which is responsible for most of the overall mass of your triceps and is located towards the back of your arm.

 2. There’s the lateral head, which is smaller than the long head but is the most visible head from the side.

 3. And lastly, there’s the medial head.
 Although it’s the least visible of the three, it still plays an important role in triceps definition and in providing stability and overall strength for the triceps muscle as a whole.